I've been an online writer for more than nine years. I'm a thinker, and I spent a lot of time pondering random things.

 Scientists have found that there are differences in brain size between males and females.
 In general, men have slightly larger brains than women...and it's not because they simply have bigger heads.
-For men, their parietal cortices (in charge of space perception), and amygdalas (regulate sexual and social behavior) are larger.
-This might explain why visual-spacial tasks are easier for men.
-They tend to be able visually manipulate things in their brains, whereas women tend to need to see spaces and shapes on paper.
+For men, their parietal cortices (in charge of space perception) and amygdalas (regulate sexual and social behavior) are larger.
+This might explain why visual-spatial tasks are easier for men.
+They tend to be able to visually manipulate things in their brains, whereas women tend to need to see spaces and shapes on paper.
 This might account for the fact that there are more male architects and engineers in the world.
-The amygdala being larger in men...you can draw your own conclusions on that one.
+The amygdala is larger in men...you can draw your own conclusions on that one.

 Men also have more gray matter in their brains, which is full of active neurons.
 This might explain why there are more men in physically or mentally active professions like airplane pilots, bush guides, race car drivers, and mathematicians.
 Men tend to be more systematic in their thinking.

 In women, brain scans have shown that their frontal lobes (responsible for problem-solving and decision-making) and limbic cortices (regulate emotions) were larger.
 The limbic cortex is also the area of the brain that processes language, making women more verbal, in general.
-Often times, women are able to solve problems or make decisions after thinking through the details and gathering the facts.
-Women's brains simply work differently than their counterparts' do on a day-to-day basis.
+Oftentimes, women can solve problems or make decisions after thinking through the details and gathering the facts.
+Women's brains simply work differently than their counterparts do on a day-to-day basis.

-Women have neurons that are more tightly packed, allowing faster connections to be made.
+Women have more tightly packed neurons, allowing faster connections to be made.
 This might explain why women tend to remember things better than men...the connections they make are much more complex and sophisticated.
-Women also have more white matter in their brains, which contribute to the connections that are made.
-This would explain why women are generally better at multi-tasking than men.
+Women also have more white matter in their brains, which contributes to the connections that are made.
+This would explain why women are generally better at multitasking than men.
 The complex connections allow them to think of and do things simultaneously.
 In addition, the female brain has a larger corpus callosum, which is a bundle of nerves that connect emotion and cognition.
 As a result, women are better with language abilities and rely more heavily on oral or verbal communication.
 They also tend to have a better time controlling emotions, although they are more emotional.

-The biggest difference in the chemical make-up of the male and female brains is the level of seratonin.
-The female brain secretes much more seratonin than the male which explains why men are more impulsive and fidgety than women.
+The biggest difference in the chemical makeup of the male and female brains is the level of serotonin.
+The female brain secretes much more serotonin than the male, which explains why men are more impulsive and fidgety than women.
 This particular neurotransmitter helps regulate mood and "gut feelings."
 Oxytocin levels are also higher in a female's brain, allowing her to think more quickly and exhibit more immediate, empathic responses to others who are in pain.

 Is One Brain Better Than The Other?

 I would argue that it is good that men and women have different brain structures and chemicals.
-I think they compliment each other well.
+I think they complement each other well.
 We are likely more productive because of these differences.
-If everyone had the same brain structure and the same brain chemicals, we may not have come as far as we have in life, generally speaking.
+If everyone had the same brain structure and the same brain chemicals, we might not have come as far as we have in life, generally speaking.